ksmithut/bower-files/README.md

 symlinked components.
 Default: `bower.json`

 * `options.ext` (Boolean/String) - Whether or not to split up the dependencies
 by extension.
-If a String is passed, it will only return the files witht the given extension (don't include the '.').
+If a String is passed, it will only return the files with the given extension (don't include the '.').
 Default: `true`

 * `options.dev` (Boolean) - Whether or not to include devDependencies.
 Default:
 `false`

+* `options.self` (Boolean) - Whether or not to include the `main` definition in the given `bower.json` file.

 * `options.join` (Object) - You can specify `join` specifications to join certain extensions into a single group.